Regular black holes, universes without singularities, and phantom-scalar field transitions: Introduction

 \end{widetext} where the singularity at $r=0$ is replaced by a regular minimum of $r(u)$ at $u=0$, a sphere of radius $b$.
 If $b > 2m$, the formula (1) represents a wormhole with a throat at $u=0$; if $b <2m$, one has a black hole with two horizons at $u=\pm\sqrt{4m^2-b^2}$; and if $b=2m$, we see an extremal black hole with a single horizon at $u=0$.

-In the black hole case, the hypersurface $u=0$ is not a throat since $u$ is a temporal coordinate there and $u=0$ corresponds to a bounce in one of the two scalar factors of the Kantowski-Sachs universe in the inner region of the black hole.
-This phenomenon was called black bounce in \cite{Simpson-Visser}.
-Later, the similar mechanism was used to regularize a Vaidya spacetime \cite{Vaidya}, charged black bounce spacetimes \cite{charged} and Kerr black holes \cite{Kerr}.
-The field sources for the Simpson-Visser spacetimes were considered in the paper \cite{Bron}.
+In the black hole case, the hypersurface $u=0$ is not a throat since $u$ is a temporal coordinate there, and $u=0$ corresponds to a bounce in one of the two scale factors of the Kantowski-Sachs universe in the inner region of the black hole.
+This phenomenon was called the black bounce in \cite{Simpson-Visser}.
+Later, a similar mechanism was used to regularize a Vaidya spacetime \cite{Vaidya}, charged black-bounce spacetimes \cite{charged}, and Kerr black holes \cite{Kerr}.
+The field sources for the Simpson-Visser spacetimes were considered in the article \cite{Bron}.
+Various black-bounce solutions of general relativity were analyzed in \cite{Canate:2022}.

 Moreover, in the paper by Bronnikov \cite{Bronnikov}, a regularization of the static spherically symmetric configuration in the presence of a scalar field was considered.
-The solution is the regularized version of the Fisher solution \cite{Fisher}, and it can be seen as an exact solution of general relativity in the presence of a self-interacting scalar field and of a magnetic field (it is important to note that the Fisher solution was rediscovered many times and studied in different contexts \cite{Fisher1,Fisher2,Fisher3,Fisher4,Fisher5,Fisher6,Fisher7,we}).
+The solution was the regularized version of the Fisher solution \cite{Fisher}, and it could be seen as an exact solution of general relativity in the presence of a self-interacting scalar field and of a magnetic field (it is important to note that the Fisher solution was rediscovered many times and studied in different contexts \cite{Fisher1,Fisher2,Fisher3,Fisher4,Fisher5,Fisher6,Fisher7,we}).
 An interesting transformation between the phantom scalar field and the standard scalar field was obtained.